Some retail sectors refuse cash payments too often

 In a way, a crypto is an item recorded in a kind of digital ledger or register.
 These items are not stored centrally, but spread across several computers, using distributed ledger technology (DLT).
 There is no authority managing this process.

 We do not consider unbacked cryptos as money, as their prices are too volatile.
 Money functions as a means of payment, a store of value and a unit of account.
-Cryptos cannot perform all these functions effectively.
+Cryptos cannot perform these functions effectively.

 While unbacked cryptos are unsuitable as a means of payment, they are attractive for gambling.
 Despite warnings and the real risk of losing money, cryptos are becoming increasingly popular.
 In the summer of 2022, an estimated 14% of the Dutch population held cryptos.
 However uncertain they are, many people seem to be in fear of missing out.